ajaypro/Daily-Learnings/android/Sensors.md

   ## Barometer
     * If your phone has barometer then barometer will help GPS to accurately detect your location help you to detect many fitness activities like tracking the steps you walk throughout the day

+ ## Pedometer Sensor

+   * Tracks steps accurately more than accelerometer sensor